New Year Traditions from around the world

 Ecuador: Burning Effigies

-New Years tradition in Philippines
+New Years Traditions from Philippines

 The Philippines: Circles for Prosperity

-Common Themes in New Years Traditions
+Common Themes in New Year’s Traditions

 Though the customs vary widely, many New Year’s traditions share common themes: